 This protected national park consists of nine islands thus the name Similan which is a Yawi (the language of Thai Malays) word meaning ‘nine’.
 The best dive site is the Elephant Head Rock, so named because its granite boulders resemble an elephant.
 It has a maze of swim-troughs and spin-cycle currents so care is needed when making a dive.

-Located on Indonesia’s West Papua province, Raja Ampat Islands (or Four Kings) is another diver’s dream paradise with an interesting mythology.
+Located in Indonesia’s West Papua province, Raja Ampat Islands (or Four Kings) is another diver’s dream paradise with interesting mythology.
 It is ranked at the top of underwater biodiversity for its highest record of marine life diversity.
 Visitors here are encouraged to dive in Farondi, east of Misool Island, for its one-of-a-kind underwater landscapes.

 Diving in the archipelago’s many undisturbed islands is relatively new.
 One such island open for diving is the Western Rocky Island, a small limestone island, located on the island’s eastern tip.
 Here divers are treated to a large tunnel running through the island where crabs, shrimp, snappers, sharks, stingrays, and corals are abundant.

-Maldives is one of the premiere diving destinations in the world.
+The Maldives is one of the premier diving destinations in the world.
 In Broken Rock, there is a channel where divers can swim through.
 Use caution when diving here as the currents can be strong.
 When currents are slow, even beginners can dive here but are advised not to when the currents become stronger.

 Orda Cave is a gypsum crystal cave found underneath the western Ural Mountains.
 The mouth is near the shore of the Kungur River just outside Orda, Perm Krai in Russia.
-The cave system stretches over 5.1km with the majority being under water.
+The cave system stretches over 5.1km with the majority being underwater.
 This makes it one of the longest underwater caves and the largest underwater gypsum cave in the world.

 Belonging to the Tavolara Islands, Secca del Papa (Pope’s Shoal), should be included in any diver’s itinerary when visiting Italy.
 It is said to be the most famous dive in the Protected Sea Area of Tavolara.
-This site offers spectacular underwater scenes of red gorgonian and marine life most notably groupers and barracudas.
+This site offers spectacular underwater scenes of red gorgonian and marine life, most notably groupers and barracudas.

-Rated among Europe’s top dives and located just below “Azure Window”, both situated in the small island of Gozo in the Mediterranean Sea.
+Rated among Europe’s top dives and located just below “Azure Window”, both are situated on the small island of Gozo in the Mediterranean Sea.
 This site is perfect for all levels, beginners and seasoned divers with its many depths and routes each can explore two underwater caves with eye-catching light.
 Furthermore, divers can either go on and swim towards the sea or go back to the caves at the back of the hole.